New to Facebook analytics? Or maybe you’ve started using it but haven’t yet unlocked its full potential?

-Take this for a fact: Facebook analytics will change the way you do business.
-Understanding Facebook insights is essential for every marketing strategy.
+Consider this: Facebook analytics will change the way you do business.
+Understanding key insights is essential for every marketing strategy.

-Today, I'm going to show you what are the main advantages of using Facebook analytics, what are the best Facebook analytics tools to track your performance, and what are the most important Facebook metrics.
+Today, we’re going to go over the main advantages of using Facebook analytics, the best Facebook analytics tools to track your performance, and the most important Facebook metrics to keep an eye on.

 Facebook analytics explained